Manage your child's health with MyChart.

 Warts will eventually go away by themselves.
 If your child is not bothered by the wart, it does not need to be treated.

 If your child has a wart that is painful or has lasted more than two years, make an appointment with your health care provider.
-He or she can freeze off the wart with liquid nitrogen.
+A variety of treatments are available.